Seattle Lidar#

 Visualize Lidar Scattered Point Elevation Data#

-This notebook uses Datashader to visualize Lidar elevation data from the Puget Sound Lidar consortium, a source of Lidar data for the Puget Sound region of the state of Washington, U.S.A.
+This notebook uses hvPlot and Datashader to visualize Lidar elevation data from the Puget Sound Lidar consortium, a source of Lidar data for the Puget Sound region of the state of Washington, U.S.A.

 Lidar Elevation Data#